oseen/IOH5Write/README.md

 There are a few known bugs and limitations:

 1. The code only works in parallel.
 This is a consequence of the design of OpenFOAM, since ``MPI_Init`` is never called for serial runs, hence the parallel HDF5 library cannot use MPI-IO.
 2. With the branch 'IOH5Write_b_OFv6' it is possible to additionally write patch or boundary data to the hdf5 archive.
 Up to now this is only possible for quadrilateral faces.
-In general, it is not possible to write out boundary data for boundaries having the boundary condition "empty".
+In general, it is not possible to write out boundary data for boundaries having the boundary condition "empty" (2D-Simulations).
 3. Like in the base work from https://github.com/hakostra/IOH5Write, the library is able to write scalar and vector fields to the hdf5 archive.
 Up to now, the implementation for tensor fields is still missing.
 4. Like in the base work from https://github.com/hakostra/IOH5Write, the code has no clean simulation ending.
 5. The code does not utilize many of the object-oriented features C++ gives.
 This is partly because the HDF5 library is a pure C library, requiring you to deal with pointers to arrays and so on, partly due to our lack of C++ skills.
-6. The option to write the particle attribute ``Us`` (slip velocity) to a hdf5 archive is commented out at the moment since the relevant part in the file ``h5WriteCloud.C`` still needs to be adapted to newer OpenFOAM versions (OpenFOAM-6).
+6. The option to write the particle attribute ``Us`` (slip velocity) to a hdf5 archive is commented out in the current version since the relevant part in the file ``h5WriteCloud.C`` still needs to be adapted to newer OpenFOAM versions (OpenFOAM-6).

 Found yet another bug?
 Got suggestions for improvements?